5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/additional/hardware-requirements.md

 * LimeSDR Mini can be ordered e.g. at [CrowdSupply](https://www.crowdsupply.com/lime-micro/limesdr-mini/)  for around 160 EUR
 * BladeRF can be ordered e.g. at [nuand](https://www.nuand.com/product/bladeRF-xA4) for around 480 EUR.
-* HackRF One are widely available.
-Please see [their website](https://greatscottgadgets.com/hackrf/one/) for availability, typically around 250 EUR.
 * Ettus USRP N310
 * Ettus USRP B210